Jayden Backs Mortgage

 How much equity can I access by refinancing my Calgary home?

 In Canada you can typically refinance up to 80% of your home's appraised value.
-The cash available is that 80% figure minus the balance you still owe.
+The cash available is that figure minus the balance you still owe, and Calgary's price gains since 2020 mean it is often more than owners expect.

 Explore further